I know this terrain

 How do we continue doing meaningful work without losing ourselves in the process?

-My approach draws from heart-centered leadership, living systems, conflict transformation, and somatic and reflective practices.
-But more than anything, it is shaped by years of walking alongside people doing difficult and deeply meaningful work—people navigating burnout, transition, grief, uncertainty, and the weight of caring deeply in a world in crisis.
+My approach draws from living systems thinking, conflict transformation, and somatic and reflective practices.
+But more than anything, it is shaped by years of walking alongside people doing difficult and deeply meaningful work—people striving to lead, serve, build, and care for others while navigating the complexities of a world in transition.

-At its heart, Resilience Rising exists to tend the fire within—to support people in sustaining their energy, clarity, and joy so their work can remain life-giving over the long arc of change.
+Resilience Rising exists to tend the fire within.
+I support people in recovering and sustaining their energy, clarity, and joy so their work can remain life-giving over the long arc of change.

 Not only resilient, but alive.